 Although it’s not on par with states like Nevada or big-time gambling cities like Atlantic City, there are some viable options for gambling in Connecticut.
-These options include licensed tribal casinos, the state lottery, charitable gaming, of track betting and legally sanctioned offshore gambling sites.
-Connecticut also allows participation in daily fantasy sports contests as well, which is about as close as you will come to state approved sports related gambling.
-While state licensed sportsbook gambling may not be legal, there are certainly international alternatives for Connecticut residents to enjoy.
+These options include licensed tribal casinos, the state lottery, charitable gaming, and off track betting.
+Connecticut also allows participation in daily fantasy sports contests as well, which is about as close as you will come to sports-related sports-related gambling.

 This guide was created specifically for CT residents who are seeking information about what options are available for legal online sports betting.
-We will provide insight into the legalities of the issue by discussing both state and federal sports betting laws, why state based options are not available, and how to make sure you access gambling destinations that are safe, secure and perfectly legal.
-We also provide some information about land based gambling options in the state and what types of sports leagues and teams are popular among residents.
+We will provide insight into the legalities of the issue by discussing both state and federal sports betting laws and why state-based options are not available.
+We also provide some information about land-based gambling options in the state and what types of sports leagues and teams are popular among residents.

 Top Online Sportsbook